-- a.
-The submission of design project work is NOT expected. - b.
-The submission of examples of creative and/or scholarly items is expected.
-This may include expressions and activities, such as art or craft projects or installations, freehand sketches, photography, poetry, creative or scholarly writing, or compositions. - c.
-The compilation of work will demonstrate a high level of critical thinking and the ability to think creatively. - d.
-This is an opportunity for students to demonstrate how they apply a design lens to their varied academic backgrounds. - e.
-The portfolio is intended to show interest and potential aptitude for design. - f.
+- 1. The submission of design project work is NOT expected. - The submission of examples of creative and/or scholarly items is expected.
+This may include expressions and activities, such as art or craft projects or installations, freehand sketches, photography, poetry, creative or scholarly writing, or compositions. - The compilation of work will demonstrate a high level of critical thinking and the ability to think creatively. - This is an opportunity for students to demonstrate how they apply a design lens to their varied academic backgrounds. - The portfolio is intended to show interest and potential aptitude for design. - 6.
 The portfolio should include technical or professional achievement prior to their enrollment at NewSchool.